 iBuyers are a relatively new option when it comes to selling your home.
 They provide a quick option if you need to sell as soon as possible, but they are not the only option.
-There are still traditional local home buyers in Wilmington, NC that are financed and able to purchase your home.
-How does the iBuyer compare to a local Home Buyer in Wilmington?
+There are still traditional local home buyers in Eastern, NC that are financed and able to purchase your home.
+How does the iBuyer compare to a local Home Buyer in Eastern?

 iBuyers are companies that buy and sell real estate through technologies.
 They felt the need to simplify and streamline the real estate transaction process, basically eliminating the real estate licensee.
 The iBuyers provide a platform to buy directly from homeowners and sell to buyers directly.
 These companies are looking for properties in very good condition with very minimal or no repairs to make.
 If the property does need repair, they will often offer less for the house, or require the seller to make the repairs themselves before closing. iBuyers are focused on higher volume and less profit per unit.
 As of right now, iBuyers are not active in all areas; they tend to focus on very active areas with property values around $250,000.

 As a property owner, you need to know how an iBuyer compares to a local home buyer in Eastern, [markey_city] when you decide it’s time to sell your property.

 Through an iBuyers platform, property owners can request an offer from the company.
 The owner fills out information about the property and will disclose any known issues or recent upgrades.
 If the property meets the company’s initial criteria, the platform then runs an evaluation on the subject property.
 The iBuyer will typically provide a cash offer within 24 – 48 hours of the request.
 After the owner accepts the offer, the iBuyer will usually send out an inspector to verify the status of the property.
 If any repairs need to be made, they will either request the seller to fix them or deduct the repair cost from the offer.
 When the repairs are settled, the owner then picks the close date.

 Selling Your Property To A Local Home Buyer